ChannMyaeAung/MyLearningNotes/C_Learning/essentials.md

 ## C Programming Essentials

 - C is a language behind the Internet and almost every operating system
-- C is a language that's used to write all almost all the other languages.
+- C is a language that's used to write almost all the other languages.
 - C is a language that can write for almost every processor in existence, from watches and phones to places and satellites.

 When we run `make` or when we run `clang`, four different things are happening under the hood.